brootaylor/bostontparty-v2/src/_content/pages/about.md

 ## Associations

-We are proud members of the **Boston Dargle Impendle Tourism Organisation**.
+We are proud members of the [Boston Dargle Impendle Tourism Organisation][2].

 {% from "components/core/images/images.njk" import imageMultiResolution %}